 Many surveys considered by this modeling effort are conducted twice annually, in the spring and fall.
 This is a useful sampling design to track seasonal migrations; cod are expected to migrate inshore to spawn in the spring, move offshore to feeding areas in the summer and fall, and may move to deep offshore basins to overwinter (Zemeckis et al. 2017).
 Because it is supported both by data availability and the behavior of cod, time steps in the model were structured to represent the spring and fall seasons of each year in the time series.
 Therefore, though there are 40 years of data, there are 80 time steps.
 The spring season is March through August of any year x.
 Fall is September through December of year x and January and February of year x+1.
-This is to ensure that the fall season time steps are temporally continuous, rather than interrupted by the defined spring period.
+This is to ensure that the fall season time steps are temporally continuous.
+Therefore, day 1 of a modeled year is March 1st.

 3.2.3 Effort estimates

 VAST requires an effort estimate for each observation.
 For surveys using bottom trawl methods, area swept is a commonly reported effort measure.
 Area swept was reported, assumed, or calculated for the surveys included in this modeling effort as information was available (Table 1).
-Some bottom trawl surveys reported area swept for each tow, and this was therefore used as an effort estimate.
-Several surveys did not report the area swept for each tow but instead reported an average area swept based on gear mensuration and vessel distance.
+Some bottom trawl surveys reported area swept for each tow, and this was therefore used as an effort measure.
+Several surveys did not report the area swept for each tow but instead reported an average area swept based on gear mensuration and vessel travel distance.
 Typically, these surveys also validated that effort was within tolerance limits for acceptable tow duration and vessel speed to maintain similarity between tows.
 For these surveys, this provided average area swept was included as the estimated effort for each observation.
 Finally, a few surveys reported only optimal gear mensuration and intended distance towed.
 For these surveys, the estimated average effort per tow was calculated as the intended distance covered by the tow multiplied by the optimal wing spread.

 It is recommended that the area swept be set to 1 for sampling gears with an unknown effective area swept (Thorson 2019).
-Initially, the area swept for the bottom longline and Sentinel jigging surveys was set to 1.
+Initially, the area swept for the bottom longline and jigging surveys was set to 1.
 However, this created an issue of scaling and mixed units.
-Simple leave-one-out sensitivity tests were run to determine the influence of the bottom longline and Sentinel jigging surveys on the overall cod indices of abundance.
-Removing the Sentinel jigging survey had little impact on the modeled abundance of all three size classes of cod, so it was excluded from further analysis (Suppl.
-Fig. 1).
-Removing the bottom longline survey reduced the abundance of medium and large cod by up to 50% in some years and was therefore retained in further analyses.
-The description of the bottom longline motivation and methods in McElroy et al. (2019) states that it was developed to match the sampling effort of the NEFSC bottom trawl survey as closely as possible.
+Simple leave-one-out sensitivity tests were run to determine the influence of the bottom longline and jigging surveys on the overall cod indices of abundance.
+Removing the Eastern Gulf of Maine Sentinel jigging survey had little impact on the modeled abundance of all three size classes of cod, so it was excluded from further analysis.
+Removing the bottom longline survey reduced the abundance of medium and large cod by up to 50% in some years and was therefore retained for further analyses.
+The description of the bottom longline motivation and methods in McElroy et al. (2019) state that it was developed to match the sampling effort of the NEFSC bottom trawl survey as closely as possible.
 For this reason, the average area swept of the NEFSC bottom trawl survey was used as the input for the area swept of the bottom longline survey.

 3.2.4 Spatial, temporal, and spatiotemporal effects